 Dr. Lang is an orthopedic surgeon who specializes in the hand and wrist.
 Dr. Lang began practicing at Black Hills Orthopedic & Spine Center in 1993.

-After completing his bachelor of science in biology at Marquette University in Milwaukee, Wisconsin, he also received his bachelor of science in zoology from the University of Wisconsin System in Madison, Wisconsin.
-Dr. Lang then went on to receive his medical degree at the Medical College of Wisconsin in Milwaukee, Wisconsin.
+After completing his Bachelor of Science degree in biology at Marquette University in Milwaukee, Wisconsin, he also received his Bachelor of Science degree in zoology from the University of Wisconsin System in Madison, Wisconsin.
+Dr. Lang then went on to receive his Doctor of Medicine degree at the Medical College of Wisconsin in Milwaukee, Wisconsin.

 Once he completed his residency, Dr. Lang completed his fellowship in hand and reconstructive microsurgery at the Christine M. Kleinert Institute in Louisville, Kentucky.